PROMETRIC 8 BEAM

 SUBMERSIBLE: NO WAY HOZAY!!!

-ACCESSORIES: Software, paper manual, hard-sided case, power supply, image capture board, long video cord terminated in BNC connectors, dongle
+ACCESSORIES: Software, paper manual, hard-sided case, power supply, image capture board, long video cord terminated in BNC connectors, security dongle

 WARRANTY: Unknown/TBA